psanse/KPCG/README.md

 This software is for academic purposes only, see also the file LICENSE provided.

-The instances employed in the tests are provided in the *instance* folder, in their original format.
+The instances employed in the tests are provided in the *instances* folder, in their original format.

 The Linux binary is available in the *bin* folder (instructions for use are inside), with a few sample instances.